jeaye/blog.jeaye.com/_drafts/clojure-keywords.md

 ### Namespaced keywords
 This applies to points #2, #3, and #4 specifically.
 These are necessary for specs.
-They convey ownership, since they're tied to a valid namespace, they completely avoid the issue of name collision, and they can help explcitly spell out dependencies.
+They convey ownership, since they're tied to a valid namespace, they completely avoid the issue of name collision, and they can help explicitly spell out dependencies.
+Though they may feel like extra work, since you will need to treat them as dependencies, I think that willy-nilly access to data is not a good thing and being explicit about ownership is.

 **Recommendation:** Forms #2 and #4 should be your default.
 Within a namespace, `::foo` is only one more character than `:foo`, but it contains significantly